compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 Here, there are four possibilities:

 - Option 1: The interpreter throws an error when the user tries to redefine `one` on the third line;
-- Option 2: The interpreter prints `1` followed by `2`, silently ignoring the second definition;
+- Option 2: The interpreter prints `1` followed by `2`, *ignoring* the second definition;
 - Option 3: The interpreter prints `2` followed by `2`.
 The new definition of `one` *shadows* the old one, and `number` still refers to the original definition of `one`.
 - Option 4: The interpreter prints `2` followed by `3`.
 The new definition of `one` *replaces* the old one, and `number` now refers to the new definition of `one`.

+The interpreter may optionally show a warning regarding the name collision for options 2, 3, and 4.
-All four make sense depending on the context, but option 2 might be quite confusing for the user if they expect the language to behave similarly to most common languages.
+All four options make sense depending on the context, but option 2 might be quite confusing for the user if they expect the language to behave similarly to most common languages.
 We recommend you pick either option 1, option 3, or option 4.
 For the steps after this one, we'll assume that you're using option 3.

 Also consider what behaviour your interpreter should exhibit on the following programs: